Lerin Duarte: Aris, ASWH and Noordwijk

 On 2 June 2019, Duarte agreed to join Aris on a three-year contract.
 On 1 July 2020 in an away match against Panathinaikos, he suffered a serious knee injury.

 At the end of January 2023, Duarte signed with the Derde Divisie-side ASWH from Hendrik-Ido-Ambacht.
 After a lot of training and having sat just one game on the ASWH bench during an official game, he left ASWH.
 At the beginning of the subsequent season, Duarte joined Tweede Divisie-side VV Noordwijk.
 He left after not getting playing time, noting the inconvenience of training in the evenings.

 International career

 Duarte was born in the Netherlands and has Cape Verdean origin, therefore, he is eligible by the Netherlands and Cape Verde.
-He has represented the Netherlands at Under-21 level having been called up on 4 September 2011 for the game against Luxembourg in the UEFA Under 21 Championship.
+He has represented the Netherlands 10 times at Under-21 level having been called up on 4 September 2011 for the game against Luxembourg in the UEFA Under 21 Championship.
 Duarte went on to start on the bench before being substituted on in the 76th minute to make his international debut, the game ended in a 4–0 win for the Netherlands.

 In May 2013, Duarte was called up for the Dutch senior team for two friendlies, against China and Indonesia, however he stayed on the bench for both matches as an unused substitute.

 Personal life

-Despite his last name, place of birth and country of descent; Duarte is not related to fellow footballer Laros Duarte.
+Despite his last name, place of birth and country of descent; Duarte is not related to fellow footballers Laros Duarte and Deroy Duarte.